-There are many opportunities to study abroad in India that are not limited to the study of Buddhism alone; if meditation isn’t your interest, check out other opportunities at Study Abroad Opportunities.
+There are many opportunities to study abroad in India that are not limited to the study of Buddhism alone; if meditation isn’t your interest, check out other opportunities on the many online study abroad databases.
 If funding is an issue, outside scholarships like the Gilman International Scholarship can be of great help.
 Antioch supplies limited scholarships for its Buddhist Studies Program.

 Get a Visa!

 In order to gain entry into India, you’ll need a VISA from the Government of India.
 The Tourist VISA is the cheapest and the one with the least frills, and you can choose any period from six months to a year.
 Be sure to follow all of the instructions very carefully as any error will complicate the process.

 Because India is a tropical environment where public health standards are not well enforced, it is essential to be aware of the precautions that will keep you healthy.
 To prevent infection or minimize the impact that such an illness may produce, be sure to: